ZheMann/generating_newspaper_columns/README.md

 4. Perform Step 1 and its sub-steps
 5. Perform Step 2 and its sub-steps to let the model generate samples
 6. Perform Step 3 and its sub-steps to fine-tune the model on the encoded datasets
+7. Perform Step 4 and its sub-steps to see how to the SentencePiece model is trained as well as how the datasets are encoded

 ## Datasets used
 We used the following datasets to fine-tune the language models: